 How do I keep track of all the families I photograph?

 When I was first starting out, I’d just write it down in a notebook.
 This was fine when I didn’t have that many clients each month, and there are free downloads out there to help you keep track.
 But once you get busier, that system isn’t going to work for you anymore and you will risk forgetting something important.
 So eventually you are going to want a CRM to help you keep everyone organized.
-This saves you so much time because you can set up auto emails to remind clients of their session, and a lot more.
+This saves you so much time because you can set up auto emails to remind clients of their sessions, and a lot more.
 You can also send invoices, contracts, questionnaires, and even have clients book their session directly from your calendar.
 If you’d like to get my free guide to CRMs and learn what e-mails I send my clients and when, you can grab that free guide to workflows and CRMs here.

-The CRM that I use is 17hats and I love it because I have tons of control and don’t feel limited, but there are tons out there and everyone has a different opinion on which is best for them, so do your research before you decide.
+The CRM that I use is 17hats and I love it because I have tons of control and don’t feel limited, but there are lots out there and everyone has a different opinion on which is best for them, so do your research before you decide.
 Most have free trials so you can have a look around and try it out first.
 Some other popular choices are Dubsado, Honeybook, Tave, and IrisWorks.